-His friends were too small and did not even think of teaming up against Buck.
-Besides, they had also to reckon with Jeff and Stuart.
-So, they just screamed, from a safe distance:

-- Leave him alone, Buck!
-He has never done anything to you.
+His friends were too small and didn't even think of teaming up against Buck.
+Besides, they also had to reckon with Jeff and Stuart.
+So, they just screamed from a safe distance: "Leave him alone, Buck!
+He has never done anything to you."

 Buck ignored them.
-Then, solemnly:
+Then, solemnly: "And now, ladies and

-- And now, ladies and gentlemen, we are going to perform a necessary sex test over this shrimp of uncertain sex.
+gentlemen, we are going to perform a necessary sex test on this shrimp of uncertain sex."

 Some of the students left immediately; some were horrified, others were somewhat amused, still others, mainly girls, were quite curious.
-Three girls even stopped, giggling, and came very close to Buck, to examine the details of the sequel.
+Three girls even stopped, giggling, and came very close to Buck to examine the details of the sequel.

-Billie was crying, squirming and trying to hit Buck, with weak and ineffective blows, which mostly did not even reach their target.
+Billie was in tears, struggling and flailing at Buck, with weak and ineffective blows, which mostly didn't even reach their target.

 Buck, with his right hand, unbuckled the belt of Billie's jeans and tugged them down just above Billie's knees.

-Then he grabbed the waistband of his briefs, ready to yank them down and expose Billie.
+Then he grabbed the waistband of his briefs, ready to yank them down and expose Billie

 However, at this point, Buck felt the grasp of an iron hand on his right shoulder.

-An authoritative voice said:
+An authoritative voice said: "That's enough.
+Chuck it" (1).

-- That's enough.
-Chuck it.

-Without turning around, Buck put up a surprised - yet not unhappy - expression:
+Without turning around, Buck put on a surprised-yet not unhappy-expression: "Chuck it?

-- Chuck it?
 Well, well, well.
-It must be our English comrade!
-What a lucky encounter!
+This must be our English comrade!
+What a lucky encounter!"

 He turned around to face Mark, who was as tall as he was.
 Mark had an intense, serious expression.
-In contrast with Buck and his battle uniform, he was utterly dressed up, as if he was going to a party: navy blue blazer, light blue Bermuda shorts, shirt, and tie: entirely out of place in Southern California, at least so early in the morning.
+In contrast with Buck and his battle uniform, he was impeccably dressed, as if he was going to a party: navy blue blazer, light blue Bermuda shorts, shirt, and tie -totally out of place in Southern California, at least so early in the morning.

 Buck dropped Billie, who quickly slinked to safety.
-Then, without warning, he instantly shot his straight right in the face of Mark, who apparently was expecting the blow and parried it as a matter of course, leaving Buck baffled for an instant.
-Mark turned his back and walked his way.
+Then, without warning, he instantly shot his straight right at Mark's face, who apparently was expecting the blow and parried it as a matter of course, leaving Buck baffled for an instant.
+Mark turned his back to him, and walked away.

-Buck was taken aback:

-- Hey, you yellow-bellied limey.
-It does not end there, you know.
+Buck was taken aback: "Hey, you yellow-bellied limey.
+It doesn't end there, you know."

 Mark stopped and turned around.
-He said quietly:
+He said quietly: "I am not

-- I am not yellow-bellied.
+yellow-bellied.
 I just don't like seeing big brutes like you picking on smaller kids.
-Have at least the decency of fighting people of your age and size. - Fine, you are about my age and size.
-Come here, and I give you your lesson. - I have no time for your lessons, now, said Mark.
-Do you know how to box? - I know enough to make a pulp out of you, in less than one minute.

-- Super!
-Let us meet at the Gym at five thirty PM.
-Bye, now, I have things to do.
+Have at least the decency to fight people your own age and size."
+"Fine, you are about my own age and size.
+Come here, and I'll give you your lesson."
+"I have no time for your lessons now," said Mark.
+"Do you know how to box?"
+"I know enough to reduce you to a pulp in less than one minute."
+"Super!
+Let's meet at the Gym at five thirty PM.
+Bye, now, I have things to do."
 Mark went his way.

-Buck turned to his friends: - It is even better than I expected.
+Buck turned to his friends: "It's even better than I expected.
 Spread the news.
 I want the whole school at the Gym at five thirty tonight.
-When I am through with the face of Master Mark Evson Esquire, even his mother won't be able to recognize him.
+When I'm through with the face of Master Mark Evson Esquire, even his mother won't be able to recognize him."

-Boxing was not a part of the curriculum at NAH, but the Phys Ed instructor, a boxing fan, had created a small club.
-He firmly believed that boxing could divert the innate violence of boys and their inevitable conflicts into an acceptable and controlled direction, one man facing another, without knives or other weapons.
+Boxing wasn't part of the curriculum at NAH, but the Phys Ed instructor, a boxing fan, had created a small club.
+He firmly believed that boxing could divert the innate violence of boys and their inevitable conflicts into an acceptable and controlled direction: one man facing another, without knives or other weapons.